 We listen to our customers.
 If we keep hearing “I wish you had ……” then Sharilyn goes into research mode to test the possibilities!
 As a result, we introduced Paw Protector for pets and a Wood Finish for antiques, butcher block tables and counters or other unfinished furniture.

-With a variety of products now developed, Sharilyn and Shannon lintroduced the idea for gift baskets.
-Together they worked on the packaging ideas for the baskets, making sure to keep the “country feel” that is characteristic of Miel products.
-Both women already loved craft-making as a hobby; creating the gift baskets has been a natural extension of their crafting abilities.
+With a variety of products now developed, Sharilyn introduced the idea for gift baskets.
+She worked on the packaging ideas for the baskets, bags and sachets, making sure to keep the “country feel” that is characteristic of Miel products.
+Sharilyn already loved craft-making as a hobby; creating the gift baskets was a natural extension of her crafting abilities.
 No surprise that this works well to keep the family close.

-In late 2010, Nate Radoush approached Zach about getting involved in the Miel business.
-Nate and his business partner, Phil Zastrow, saw the potential in Miel and offered their business expertise.
+In late 2010, a friend approached Zach about turning our hobby into a business.
+He and his business partner saw the potential in Miel and offered their business expertise.
 On November 19, 2010 Miel, LLC was born!

-With the help of Nate and Phil over the next 4-6 years, we began to get our products into store fronts across the Northland of Minnesota.
-In fact, this website is one of the ideas brought forth by them.
+Over the next 4-6 years, we began to get our products into store fronts across the Northland of Minnesota.
+We developed our first website and e-commerce store.
 Our customers enjoy the inside look at our business as well as easy access to Miel products online!
 Orders come in from literally all over the world!

 The Miel Family